 - Social- oftentimes, challenging behaviours to develop as a result of negative social environments.
 Boredom can enable people to develop challenging behaviours in order to entertain themselves.
 Someone with autism might learn that hitting someone will force them out of their personal space if they’re overwhelmed, or someone else might do things (typically in the stereotyped category) out of a need to try and have greater control over their social space.

 - Biological- some people end up developing challenging behaviours because of biology.
 Having a lack of stimulation in some capacity can cause people to seek out destructive pursuits.
 Or the behaviours might develop out of a response to medication, or as a crude form of pain management.
 Conditions such as Lesch-Nyhan Syndrome are linked to self-injurious behaviour because of the way the brain handles hormones

 Some people will only develop one form of challenging behaviour, but in others, multiple can exist in ‘clusters’.
 For example, someone might have an aggressive outburst of destructiveness in order to get some attention.

 Handling Challenging Behaviour

 Whilst the implication here is that the behaviours are deliberate and intended to get a response in many cases, it is important to realise that this is not always true.
-In most people with severe learning/mental difficulties, there is no intention for upset.
-The simplest and foremost step, is to step back.
+In most people with severe learning/mental difficulties, there is no intention of being upset.
+The simplest and foremost step is to step back.
 Try and see what is going on from the person’s perspective, and understand why they act the way they do.